-The respondent, a 22-year-old Tunisian man, was apprehended by three Greek police officers near Nea Vyssa at night.
+The respondent, a 22-year-old Tunisian man, was apprehended by three officers he recalled as belonging to Greek police near Nea Vyssa at night.
 He had climbed the new fence and crossed the land border from outside Bosna, Turkey to Greece with a group of five other Tunisian men, aged between 22-27, but only the respondent and his friend were caught as the others managed to run away.
 They had walked for 5km before they were apprehended.
 The area where they were caught was described as “open agricultural land” near a road where there were some trees.

 They were apprehended by three officers.
-Two officers werewearing plain green military uniforms, but “not like the normal military uniform (referring to camouflage uniform) and there is some word written on his arm and on his back”.
+Two officers were wearing plain green military uniforms, but “not like the normal military uniform (referring to camouflage uniform) and there is some word written on his arm and on his back”.
 The respondent explained that he could not understand what was written.
 When asked if there was anything indicating that they were Greek, the respondent replied “the flags were cut out and removed from their arms”.
-The third officer was wearing civilian clothes and balaclavas, speaking fluently in Arabic in what was thought to be a Syrian accent.
+The third officer was wearing civilian clothes and balaclavas, speaking Arabic fluently in what was thought to be a Syrian accent.

 They were put in a 4 x 4 white car with no marking suggesting it was a police car.
 Later a police car came which had ‘police’ written on it.
 This car was dark blue or black, but the respondent was not sure as it was dark.
 Two more officers were in this car that were wearing blue uniforms with ‘police’ written on it.
 These officers were also wearing balaclavas.

 The officers cut the respondents bag with a knife, took his jacket and forced him to take off his shoes.
 He was also forced to take off the rest of his clothes.
 “They let me naked” proclaimed the respondent.
 While the officer was checking his clothes, he found the money the respondent had hidden in it.